solana-labs/solana/book/src/introduction.md

 A sol is the name of Solana's native token, which can be passed to nodes in a Solana cluster in exchange for running an on-chain program or validating its output.
-The Solana protocol defines that only 1 billion sols will ever exist, but that the system may perform micropayments of fractional sols, and that a sol may be split as many as 34 times.
+The system may perform micropayments of fractional sols and a sol may be split as many as 34 times.
 The fractional sol is called a *lamport*.
 It is named in honor of Solana's biggest technical influence, [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
 A lamport has a value